mitogen-hq/mitogen/docs/howitworks.rst

 child modules known to exist.

-Before indicating it can satisfy an import request, :py:class:`econtext.core.Importer` first checks to see if the module belongs to a package it has previously imported, and if so, ignores the request if the module does not appear in the enumeration of child modules belonging to the package.
+Before indicating it can satisfy an import request, :py:class:`mitogen.core.Importer` first checks to see if the module belongs to a package it has previously imported, and if so, ignores the request if the module does not appear in the enumeration of child modules belonging to the package.